toeb/cmakepp/cmake/collections/README.md

 ## <a name="list_to_string"></a> `list_to_string`

+ Converts a CMake list to a string containing elements separated by spaces

 ## <a name="list_union"></a> `list_union`

+ returns a list containing the unqiue set of all elements contained in passed list referencese

 ## <a name="list_unique"></a> `list_unique`

+ takes the passed list and returns only its unique elements see cmake's list(REMOVE_DUPLICATES)

 ## <a name="list_where"></a> `list_where`

+ executes a predicate on every item of the list (passed by reference) and returns those items for which the predicate holds

 ## <a name="list_without_range"></a> `list_without_range`

+ removes the specifed range from the list and returns remaining elements